 During my stay, I did three well-organised boat dives (e.g. all equipment waiting on the boat / punctual departures/ full site briefing while en-route/ well guided dives with a maximum amount of time in the water/ plus a cup of hot tea once back on-board the boat).
 If I ever get to return I will stay longer and book their 36-dive package.

 Located in the South Malé Atoll, a 30-minute speedboat ride from the airport or downtown Malé, Maafushi is the epi-centre of the burgeoning ‘independent travel’ scene in the Maldives.
 With it’s sand streets lined with palm trees, guest houses, cafes, restaurants, dive shops and souvenir stalls, Maafushi has a relaxed, laid-back, holiday atmosphere.

 In 2010, the White Shell Beach Inn was the first guest house in the Maldives to be granted a licence to operate on a local island.
 Since then, scores of guest houses and hotels have sprung up on Maafushi with more under construction at the time of my visit.

 The accommodation scene on Maafushi is evolving rapidly.
 The original single-story guest houses are now looking old and dated and, are being upstaged by their neighbours – the new kids on the block – who are fancier, taller and include facilities such as indoor pools and business centres.
-Travelers do not have the island to themselves, with package tourists from Eastern Europe and China arriving by the boatload.

 In between the hotels, a host of businesses have opened to service the needs of travelers.
 Enterprising locals have opened art studios, cake shops, cafes, restaurants, laundries and gift shops.
 If you wish to see how beneficial tourism can be to a local economy there’s no better example than Maafushi.